COVID19BIOSTAT/covid19_prediction/README.md

 ### US Daily Inc Deaths (with training data up to July 31):
 ![](https://github.com/COVID19BIOSTAT/covid19_prediction/blob/master/example/US_daily_incdeath_080220.png)

-Observed and predicted cumulative deaths, with a 95% prediction interval.
+Observed and predicted daily deaths, with a 95% prediction interval.
 First to third dashed lines indicate knots at May 1, May 22, June 26 account for reopen.